+Step 1Step 2Apply 15uL of blood to

+the bottom half of the

-Apply 15uL of blood to Apply 2 drops of Reagent to the bottom half of the the white pad immediately purple pad. below where the blood was applied.
+purple pad.Apply 2 drops of Reagent to

+the white pad immediately

+below where the blood was

+applied.

 Apply 4 drops of Reagent to the pad located at the top of the left-hand side of the test card.